 Because it is absolutely NOT an option for me to have a blogspot account, I have been struggling for months to come up with an original url for my blog.
 Blogspots and WordPress hosted blogs cannot be tinkered with much, and if I am going to have a blog my husband needs to tinker with it.
+Cue the parenting identity crisis.

 I have noticed that a lot of mom’s name their blogs in some fashion after their children, so I know that my first impulse, “Katie’s Mom,” was in good company.
 Of course, the url is taken.
 It seems a little shortsighted anyway.
 I don’t want to have to switch url’s every time God blesses us with another child.
+Hence the very real parenting identity crisis.

 I know who I am.
 I am Daniel’s wife and Katie’s mom.
 And I am a child of God.
 That last part is still sinking in.